Manuel Pérez (guerrilla leader)

 Manuel Pérez Martínez (May 9, 1943 – February 14, 1998), also known as "El Cura Pérez" ("Pérez the Priest"), was the leader of the Colombian National Liberation Army (ELN) for over three decades.
 The ELN was the second-largest rebel group in Colombia at that time.

+Biography

 Born in Alfamén, Spain, Pérez was originally a priest, and worked in Spain, France, Haiti, and the Dominican Republic.
 Following his defrocking and expulsion from the Dominican Republic in 1968, he went to Colombia and joined the ELN in 1969.
-He became the group's leader some time in the 1970s and remained so until his death in 1998 from hepatitis B. His leadership is thought to have significantly affected the ELN's ideology (Cuban-style Marxism and liberation theology).
+He became the group's leader some time in the 1970s and remained so until his death at age 54 in 1998 from hepatitis B. His leadership is thought to have significantly affected the ELN's ideology (Cuban-style Marxism and liberation theology).